near-ndc/gov/framework-v1/README.md

 No. [I-AM-HUMAN](https://i-am-human.app) does not store your biometrics.
 You are also free to request the deletion of any and all data collected in this process should you decide to forfeit your FV SBT.

-## Blacklist
+## Flagged Accounts

+For the IAH registry we introduced a new feature: account flagging.
+It's a separate from SBT, because it can't be burned and doesn't have expiration time.
+Any authorized flagger can flag any account as _verified_ (aka whitelisted) or blacklisted.

+A verified account is an account that went through a manual verification and constitutes higher level of credibility.
+Initially it's related to the Community SBT ownership.

 A blacklist constitutes a roster of accounts contained within the `Registry` that have been flagged for restriction.
-Through the application of a ML algorithm or the deliberations of an IAH committee, an account can be added to the blacklist, leading to a suspension of its voting privileges and exclusion from receiving any SBTs.
+Through the automated blockchain analysis or the deliberations of an IAH committee, an account can be added to the blacklist, leading to a suspension of its voting privileges and exclusion from receiving any SBTs.
 Should an account find itself on the blacklist, there exists a provision for filing an appeal with the committee.
 Upon approval of the appeal, the user's status will be lifted from the blacklist.

-For a comprehensive overview, please refer to the detailed I Am Human [Blacklist Specification](https://near-ndc.notion.site/IAH-Flag-Accounts-b5b9c2ff72d14328834e2a0effa22938).
+For a comprehensive overview, please refer to the detailed I Am Human [Account Flagging Specification](https://near-ndc.notion.site/IAH-Flag-Accounts-b5b9c2ff72d14328834e2a0effa22938).
+In the future new models will be explored to asses accounts credibility and reputation.

 ## Post-Election